smdogroup/tacs/docs/source/shell_element.rst

 Displacement parametrization
 ----------------------------

-The displacement field in the shell is parameterized using a combination of the mid-plane deflections and the through-thickness rate of deformation parametrized using a director field.
+The displacement field in the shell is parameterized using a combination of the mid-plane deflections and the through-thickness rate of deformation parameterized by :math:`\mathbf{d}`.
-At each node in the shell element, a director is parametrized based on the rotational variables at each node, :math:`\mathbf{q}_{i}`.
+At each node in the shell element, :math:`\mathbf{d}` is parametrized based on the rotational variables at each node, :math:`\mathbf{q}_{i}`.
-The director gives the rate of change of the displacement in the through-thickness direction and is computed at each node :math:`i`
+The field :math:`\mathbf{d}` gives the rate of change of the displacement in the through-thickness direction and is computed at each node :math:`i`

 .. math::

     \mathbf{d}_{i}(\mathbf{q}_{i}) = (\mathbf{Q}^{T}(\mathbf{q}_{i}) - \mathbf{I})\mathbf{n}_{i}

 The matrix :math:`\mathbf{Q}(\mathbf{q}_{i})` is either an exact or approximate rotation matrix.
-Note that this matrix is only ever evaluated at the nodes and is never interpolated directly, only the director field itself is interpolated.
+Note that this matrix is only ever evaluated at the nodes and is never interpolated directly, only the :math:`\mathbf{d}` field itself is interpolated.

-The displacement field is a combination of the mid-surface displacements at each node :math:`\mathbf{u}_{0i}` and the directors at each node
+The displacement field is a combination of the mid-surface displacements at each node :math:`\mathbf{u}_{0i}` and the :math:`\mathbf{d}_{i}` values at each node

 .. math::